 25 Oct Weekend Headache

-Those migraineurs who experience “weekend” headaches or headaches precipitated by oversleeping should try to awaken at the same time on weekends as they do during the week and to maintain a regular sleep pattern throughout the entire week.
-Moreover, it is essential for the migraine sufferer to get enough sleep, as fatigue can provoke a headache.
-In fact, fatigue is one of the most common triggers of migraine headaches.
+People living with migraine disease who experience “weekend” attacks precipitated by oversleeping should try to awaken at the same time on weekends as they do during the week and to maintain a regular sleep pattern.
+Moreover, it is essential for people living with migraine disease to get enough sleep, as fatigue can provoke an attack.
+In fact, fatigue is one of the most common triggers of migraine.